jamesesguerra/vault/networking/1 - The Internet.md

 ### Packet Switching
 In order for one end system to send a message to another, it has to segment and encapsulate it in a **packet**.
 It then sends the packets to packet switches which are tasked to take incoming packets and forward them out.
 Most packet switches follow a rule called store-and-forward transmission, wherein they only forward a packet once all the bits of that packet are received.
 Otherwise, they store it in a buffer and wait for the remaining packets to arrive.

+A packet switch will transmit packets equal to the full transmission rate of each communication link.
+So if a packet is L bits long, and the link transmits packets at a rate of R bits per second, a packet switch will transmit a packet in L / R seconds.

 The packet switch's output buffer is also where packets are stored whenever they're received, but the output link which they're meant to go out from is busy transmitting another packet.
 This is what packets can suffer from, something called **queuing delays**.
 If the output buffer is full, packet loss will occur.
 This can happen when the link *to* the router is faster than the link *from* the router.